net-ninjas/multi-task-server/glossary.md

-device - end device that gives compute resources
+device - hardware+software that gives compute, internet, storage resources and services on top of it

 customer - paying costumer that buys resources

-end-device - device that the task run on it
+end-device - device that runs the task on it

 device reseller/affiliator - somone who brings a lots of end-devices for our ecosystem, e.g: app developer